Please ensure you understand the following before funding your Bitbuy account:

 If someone asks for your Bitbuy password, immediately report it to Bitbuy support for investigation.
 Also, if someone you are working with wants access to your computer, this is a major red flag.
 Only seek and trust support from [email protected] (Zendesk ticket system) or our phone number.
 Bitbuy will never give account specific support over social media.

 Bitbuy staff will not provide account specific support over social media, chat platform, or direct email.
-The only channels where they will discuss account details will be the Zendesk Ticket system (emails to and from [email protected]) as well on our phone line (1-888-770-COIN).
+The only channels where they will discuss account details will be the Zendesk Ticket system (emails to and from [email protected]).
 Do not trust emails or phone calls from other sources.

 If you are looking to take your security to the next level, we always suggest taking your crypto offline, using a hardware wallet.
 Moving your crypto to a hardware wallet is best practice, especially if you are looking to hold onto your cryptocurrency instead of actively trading it.